Shnoulle/LS-moreAccessibility/README.md

 - Optionnal: Use a real string for the asterisk in mandatory question type
 - Optionnal: Add fieldset for list of answers and subquestion (deactivate role and aria-labelledby for list and array).

+This plugin was not tested with 2.50 version actually

 ## Installation

 ### Via GIT